 - maintain good connections from the Coorong to the upstream areas of the River Murray, and its tributaries, to enable fish movement and migration.
 Winter barrage releases have provided cues and connection to support the movement of several migratory fish species.
 Monitoring is underway to investigate the upstream migration and spawning of pouched and short-headed lamprey travelling from the Southern Ocean via the Coorong estuary to spawning grounds in upstream areas of the River Murray System.
 A total of 52 lamprey (includes both species) have been found moving through the fishways at the barrages and have been tagged so their passage along the River Murray system can be traced.
-This will assist to understand their movements and lifecycle.
-Some of the tagged Lamprey have moved up the river as far as Lock 5; - provide for ongoing releases to the Coorong to support a productive, food-rich environment for fish and birds; - · improve salinity and water quality in the River Murray channel, Lower Lakes and Coorong; and - deliver a range of outcomes to wetlands in the Riverland via arrangements with Renmark Irrigation Trust and Nature Foundation South Australia.
+This will assist to understand their movement and lifecycle.
+Many of the tagged lamprey have been recorded moving through fishways at locks along the river in recent weeks, including one pouched lamprey that travelled over 700 km to pass through Lock 7, covering the last 423 km in just 16 days; - provide for increased spring barrage releases to the Coorong to support a productive, food-rich environment for fish and birds; - improve salinity and water quality in the River Murray channel, Lower Lakes and Coorong; and - deliver a range of outcomes to wetlands in the Riverland via arrangements with South Australia Murray-Darling Basin Natural Resource Management Board, Renmark Irrigation Trust and Nature Foundation South Australia.